NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Resounding Bravery (vs. Fear).md

-Granted by [[Feats/Resounding Bravery|Resounding Bravery]] if you critically succeed at a Will save against a foe's fear effect.
+Granted by [[Resounding Bravery|Resounding Bravery]] if you critically succeed at a Will save against a foe's fear effect.

 You gain a +2 status bonus to saves and a number of temporary Hit Points equal to your level for 1 minute.